Taxpayer Liaison Officer

 Policies for Reviewing and Responding to Complaints

-The Board of Directors will consider written complaints about the policies and procedures of the Appraisal District, the Appraisal Review Board, the Board of Directors (or any specific member thereof), or any other matter within its lawful jurisdiction.
+The Board of Directors will consider written complaints about the policies and procedures of the Appraisal District, the Board of Directors (or any specific member thereof), or any other matter within its lawful jurisdiction.
 However, the board cannot consider any matter that might involve a challenge, protest, or correction before the Appraisal Review Board as set out by the Texas Property Tax Code.
 Additionally, the board has no authority to overrule the Chief Appraiser or the Appraisal Review Board’s decision on a value, correction, or protest.
 Any complaints submitted should specify the nature of the complaint, the name of individual/s, board or department that is involved, dates, and contact information.
 Please mail or deliver written complaints and correspondence to:

 Gregg County Appraisal District